serval/serval-mesh/test-runner/README.md

 ## Example

-This assumes the existence of a `.wasm` file and an input file with arbitrary content (but usable by the WASM executable).
+This assumes the existence of a `.wasm` file and an input file with arbitrary content (but usable by the Wasm executable).

 Compiling our [wasi-hello-world](https://github.com/serval/wasm-samples/tree/main/wasi-hello-world) example and creating a `testinput.txt` file with some text in it works for an initial quick & dirty test.